 How To Purchase And Store Potatoes

-Potatoes can be eaten with the skin on or peeled, but you should always scrub them thoroughly just before cooking and remove any green or discolored areas and “eyes” or sprouts.
+Potatoes can be eaten with the skin on or peeled, but you should always scrub them thoroughly just before cooking.
+You also want to peel away any green or discolored areas and remove “eyes” or sprouts.

 A Guide To Common Potato Varieties

 Here is a guide to the most commonly found varieties of potatoes and their recommended uses:

 - Russet Potatoes: This large, oval potato is the best-selling variety in the United States.
 Being rather starchy, it is perfect for mashing, baking or frying.